 For the GT3, drivers are going to benefit from 502 hp and 346 lt-ft of torque.
 It comes in a six-speed manual or a seven-speed dual-clutch transmission.
 The 0-60 mph time of this one is 3.3 to 3.9 seconds.

 But the main difference between the two Porsche 911 models is that the GT3 is a fit for the track or the street.
 It might be too much for some drivers to speed around in for daily activities.
 On the flip side, the GTS might be too boring for some.
 Both of these Porsche 911s come pretty close to perfect.

 Is this even really a competition?

 Porsche has put a lot of work into the GTS range for 2022.
 The brand will offer it on the 911 Carrera and Carrera 4 (RWD Coupe and Cabriolet).
 Plus, the 911 Targa 4 AWD version will get a GTS version.
-According to the Porsche press release, the new GTS gets a nice hp boost.
+According to Porsche, the new GTS gets a nice horsepower boost.